The core concept

 style DEV fill:#4a1a5c,stroke:#c77dff,color:#fff

-One data model handles CMMC risk acceptance evidence, FedRAMP Rev5 POA&M deviation reporting, and FedRAMP 20x VDR accepted vulnerability documentation.
+One data model handles CMMC risk acceptance evidence and the FedRAMP accepted-vulnerability categorization and reporting.
 The Issue Ticket is the finding.
-The deviation is attached to it.
-The POA&M is the same ticket.
-The VDR accepted vulnerability report pulls from the same record.
+The deviation is parented to it.
+The POA&M and the accepted-vulnerability report pull from the same records.
 No monthly reconciliation between tools.

 Compliance is a byproduct of operations, not a separate workstream.